Peña's 18th-inning HR sends Astros past Mariners for sweep - WHIZ News

 But those games had runs.
 This one failed to produce anything until Peña’s swing on a 3-2 pitch.

+“I feel like in the playoffs you can’t try and do too much, especially the later the game goes,” Peña said.

-Seattle’s best scoring chance was Julio Rodríguez’s line drive that thudded off the wall in the eighth inning.
-Seattle had runners in scoring position in the 13th and 17th, but couldn’t get a key two-out hit against Houston’s superb bullpen.
+Seattle’s best scoring chance was Julio Rodríguez’s line drive that thudded off the wall in the eighth.
+The Mariners had runners in scoring position in the 13th and 17th, but couldn’t get a key two-out hit against Houston’s superb bullpen.

 Unlike baseball’s regular season, there is no automatic runner when playoff games go to extra innings.